NullMeDev/Noxhime/README.md

 # Noxhime Bot

-**Free and Open** Discord bot with system monitoring, security intelligence, IP/Port whitelisting, and OpenAI integration with evolving personality.
+**Free and Open** Discord bot with system monitoring, security intelligence, IP/Port whitelisting, and evolving personality.

 ## Features

-- **Open Access** - Free for everyone to use with user-level security
+- **Open Access** - Free for everyone to use
 - Discord integration with comprehensive command system
-- OpenAI-powered chat responses
-- **BioLock v2** - User-level authentication for sensitive commands
-  - Individual user authentication via Discord DMs
-  - Emergency override capabilities
-  - Session management and timeouts
-  - Audit logging for security events
 - **Real-time Web Dashboard** - Monitor and control your bot
   - System status tiles with real-time updates
   - Command trigger panel for remote administration